Photo Credit: The Aurora Hunter

 I. Official Canada Day Celebrations

 Celebrate and connect with our families, neighbours and friends!
-There’s something for everyone at our 3 free Canada Day celebrations that showcases the best of Burnaby’s incredible diverse community.
-Join us for multicultural entertainment, games, activities, food, live performances and fireworks!
+There’s something for everyone at our 3 free Canada Day celebrations that showcase the best of Burnaby’s incredible diverse community.
+Join us for multicultural entertainment, games, activities, food, live performances and fireworks!!
 Details

 StreetFest on Central

 An evening of family fun!
-There is fun for everyone including a family zone with kids’ entertainment and activities at Civic Square, activities for all ages along Central Boulevard, along with food, music, dance, artists and free live performances in Central Park.
+There is something for everyone including a family zone with kids’ entertainment and activities at Civic Square, activities for all ages along Central Boulevard, food trucks, music, dance and live concert performances in Central Park.
+The event starts at 6:30 pm and ends with fireworks finale in Central Park at 10:15 pm.
+The event will finish at approximately 10:30 pm.
+Details

 Fireworks | 10:15 PM @ Central Park